htian89/git_lab/README.md

+# git_lab
-# Git lab, in order to practise using git.
+In order to practise using git.